- Documentation: https://api.slack.com/authentication/verifying-requests-from-slack

 - Summary: Slack is a business communication platform.
 It offers chat rooms in the form of channels organized by topics as well as private groups and direct messaging.
 Users can create Slack applications to automate some actions in workspaces.
 This detector focuses on catching Slack signing secrets.
 Those secrets are used by Slack applications in order to authenticate requests coming from Slack.

-- IPs allowlist: This feature is not supported.
+- IPs allowlist: As of the time of writing this documentation, this feature is not yet supported.

 - Scopes: All keys have the same permission, and allow to authenticate Slack requests.

 To revoke the credentials, go to the App dashboard and after selecting the application, click on regenerate next to the Signing Secret key field.

 Monitoring activity of keys is not mentioned in Slack's documentation.

 Category: Messaging system

 High recall: False